martinfiguerola/task-manager-api/README.md

 ## 📦 Deployment

-Deployed on Railway with a MySQL database.
+Deployed on Railway with a PostgreSQL database in production.
+The project also supports MySQL for local development via Spring Profiles.
 Auto-deploys on push to main.